Skip Navigation

 Purpose

-In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, as amended (“ADA”), the Fair Housing Act, and state and local law, Lindenwood University will accommodate persons with disabilities who require the assistance of a qualified Service Animal or Emotional Support Animal.
-It is the purpose of this policy to articulate the conditions under which such animals are permitted access to University grounds and facilities.
-The Policy also outlines Lindenwood’s procedures with regard to animals utilized for disability accommodation purposes.
+In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (“ADA”), the Fair Housing Act, and state and local law, Lindenwood University will accommodate persons with disabilities who require the assistance of a qualified Service Animal or Emotional Support Animal.
+It is the purpose of the following Service Animal and Emotional Support Animal Policy (“Policy”) to articulate the conditions under which such animals are permitted access to University grounds and facilities.
+This Policy also outlines Lindenwood’s procedures with regard to animals utilized for disability purposes.

 Scope